-Students, staff, and faculty are informed of the University's e2campus program and evacuation processes annually during training and through written notification.
+Students and employees are informed of the University's e2campus program and evacuation processes annually during training and through written notification.
 This includes dissemination of information about how to respond during a significant incident on campus or within the immediate area of the campus that potentially directly impacts the safety of campus community members.
-These information sessions have been built into first-year orientation, residence life student staff training, and new employee/faculty orientations.
-Public Safety 2023 - 2024 Annual Security and Fire Safety Report • Mercyhurst University officers additionally test evacuation procedures for all residence halls, and academic/administrative buildings at least once each semester as part of Public Safety's fire drill and safe evacuation programs.
+These information sessions have been built into first-year orientation, residence life student staff training, and new employee orientations.
+MUPD officers additionally test evacuation procedures for all residence halls, and academic/administrative buildings at least once each semester as part of MUPD's fire drill and safe evacuation programs.
 These tests are usually announced tests, but they may be unannounced.
 Available student cell phone numbers are loaded into the cell/text notification system upon their registration for classes.

-Faculty and Staff participation is optional.
-Faculty and Staff must register through e2campus:
+Employees participation is optional.
+Employees must register through e2campus: